← Back to ResourcesBreed Guides

 The most feared Doberman event.
 Sudden cardiac death (SCD) is documented in Dobermans, often before any clinical symptoms.

-Causes: malignant ventricular arrhythmia (most common), massive infarction/cardiac arrest, advanced DCM with sudden decompensation.
+Causes commonly described in the veterinary cardiology literature: malignant ventricular arrhythmia (most common), massive infarction or cardiac arrest, and advanced DCM with sudden decompensation.

 Prevention via screening: